kammitama5/kammitama5.github.io/_posts/2019-06-09-Sunday-June-9th.md

 - One thing that definitely is more surprising is that the hours are a *lot* better than my first internship.
   As in, I don't know what to do with all the extra time - better.
 So uh..yeah.
-I do get to write Haskell daily, too, which is really great.
-I hope to get better at this.
+I do get to write Haskell daily, too, which is really great; I started on my first day, too.
+I hope to get better at this, but that's the point of an internship.

 ## I also joined a Hackerspace